riiix3/OurProject/README.md

 # OurProject

 ## Description
-* The purpose of the workshop is to learn and apply the software engineering activities and skills needed.
+* The goal is to learn important software engineering skills and activities
-* This workshop is based on the development of a web-based machine learning system for classification of simple text
+* This project aims to develop a web-based machine learning system for a given text classification.
+Text classification is a good way to classify text into categories, in addition using machine learning to automate these tasks makes the process much faster and more efficient.